riadmahi/MomentApp/README.md

-# TikTokClone
+# Moment
-TikTok clone with Firebase db

-/!\ Developped in 2020
+/!\ Developped in 2020, deprecated bad methods.

 ### Todo:
 NotificationsUtils/APIService get your messaging key from Firebase